content-left-bg.png

 The Senior Student badge will be presented on a Senior (Years 3-6) Assembly at a later date.
 The Parents and Citizens Association funds the cost of the badges for our Senior Students.

 It is important to understand that only Senior Students are eligible for selection as a School, Arts or House captain.
-Students wishing to nominate for Arts Captain need to be current members of the Senior Choir and also part of the school Instrumental Music program.
+Students wishing to nominate for Arts Captain need to be current members of an Arts club (Senior Choir/Boys' Choir, Dance Club or Drama Club) and also part of the school Instrumental Music program.

-Your child’s teacher will continue with the process which will include both formal and informal activities and discussions until the end of the year.
-Further support will be provided during the following year.
+Your child’s teacher will continue to foster the development of student leadership skills through both formal and informal activities and discussions until the end of the year.
+Additional leadership opportunities will be provided during the following year including other secondary leadership roles such as Tech Team, Dance Tutor, Drama Leader and Library Monitor.

 Further opportunities for selected Student Leaders: